luckynozomi/PPI_Bert/README.md

 Finally, in [run_classifier.py](run_classifier.py), change all the instances of `PPIProcessor` to the name of your own data processor.

+## Change model size

+Only bert-tiny is included in this repository.
+If you wish to use larger BERT models, download them from [official repo](https://github.com/google-research/bert), and then change `PRETRAIN_DIR` and `PRETRAINED_MODEL` variables.

 ## Instance Model vs. Sentence Model

 ### Sentence Model